eclipse-hono/hono/site/content/deployment/enmasse.md

 weight = 475
 +++

 For more scalable messaging infrastructure, we should use messaging cloud platform like [EnMasse](http://enmasse.io/) instead of a single router/broker instance.
-The deployment in this case is very similar to the [standard Openshift deployment]({{< relref "openshift.md" >}}), so check that out for basic information and prerequisites.
+The deployment in this case is very similar to the [standard OpenShift deployment]({{< relref "openshift.md" >}}), so check that out for basic information and prerequisites.
 For the rest of this guide we will assume that you have Minishift properly installed and configured.
 <!--more-->

 {{% warning %}}